Feminist views on transgender topics: Third wave (1990–2000s)

 The third wave of feminism saw much greater acceptance of transgender rights, largely due to the influence of philosophers such as Kimberlé Crenshaw and Judith Butler, who argued for greater inclusion and examination of other developing fields (such as critical race theory and queer theory) within feminism.
 Butler in particular argued that women's liberation required a questioning of gender itself, and that accepting gay, trans, and gender-nonconforming people would promote this sort of questioning.

-After them, other feminist authors like Cressida Heyes have embarked on projects of "finding grounds for solidarity" between trans and cisgender women, considering "woman" a family-resemblance concept rather than an essential or univocal one.
+Other feminist authors like Cressida Heyes have embarked on projects of "finding grounds for solidarity" between trans and cisgender women, considering "woman" a family-resemblance concept rather than an essential or univocal one.

 In the early 1990s, the Michigan Womyn's Music Festival (MichFest) ejected a transgender woman, Nancy Burkholder.
 From that point on, the festival maintained it was intended for "womyn-born womyn".
 The group Camp Trans formed to protest this policy and to advocate for greater acceptance of trans women in the feminist community.
 A number of prominent trans activists and feminists were involved in Camp Trans, including Riki Wilchins, Jessica Xavier, and Leslie Feinberg.
 MichFest considered allowing post-operative trans women to attend, but this was criticized as classist, as many trans women could not afford sex reassignment surgery.
 Lisa Vogel, MichFest's organizer, said protesters from Camp Trans engaged in vandalism.
 The festival ended in 2015.

 Fourth wave (2010–present)

 Many fourth-wave feminists are trans-inclusive.
 US organizations such as the National Organization for Women, the Feminist Majority Foundation, and Planned Parenthood support and advocate for trans rights, as do most Canadian feminist organizations and most African feminists.
-The influence of trans-exclusionary feminists has waned significantly, though they are still somewhat influential in the United Kingdom.
+The influence of trans-exclusionary feminists has waned significantly, though they are still somewhat influential in some countries, including the United Kingdom.